graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 }
 ```

-The upper example would translate to the following in the _composite schema_.
+The above example would translate to the following in the _composite schema_.

 ```graphql example
 type Product {